-There is a cash value portion which accrues interest all through the policy’s term.
+There is a cash value portion that accrues interest all through the policy’s term.
 The main benefit of the policy is that it offers protection for two people at very affordable rates.
 It is cheaper than buying two individual universal life policies.

 Joint Universal Life

 This is the most flexible universal life policy offered by State Farm.
-You can not only choose the amount of coverage and premium payments, but also increase or decrease them depending on your needs.
+You can not only choose the amount of coverage and premium payments but also increase or decrease them depending on your needs.

 The death benefit is paid out by the company after the first person dies.
 The surviving person also has the option of buying another policy after the death of the first person.
 Like all universal policies, this one too has a cash value portion.

-Advantages and Disadvantages of State Farm
+Pros and Cons of State Farm

 Diverse Range of Policies